andurkaronkar/andurkaronkar/README.md

     <ul>
       <li>Developed and maintained a web portal with PHP and MySQL, following best practices and secure coding standards.</li>
       <li>Applied Agile methodologies and maintained proactive communication to ensure project deadlines were met.</li>
-      <li>Created a WordPress plugin for role authentication, enhancing security and access control on the website <a href="https://hyundaicebrandshop.net">Link</a>.</li>

     </ul>
   </li>
   <li><strong>Exposys Data Labs</strong> - <em>Data Science Intern</em> (Oct 2023)